DZamataev/DZVideoPlayerViewController/README.md

 ## Requirements

+Version 0.2.* and above runs on iOS 8.0 and later.
-Runs on iOS 7.0 and later
+Version 0.1.* - 0.2.* runs on iOS 7.0 and later.

 ## Customization